gbabohernest/dsa-practice/README.md

-# DSA-Daily
+# DSA-Practice

 ## Overview

-Welcome to **DSA-Daily**, my daily practice repository for solving Data Structures and Algorithms (DSA) problems.
+Welcome to **DSA-Practice**, my practice repository for solving Data Structures and Algorithms (DSA) problems.
 This repo is where I document my journey as I work through coding challenges in Python, JavaScript, and PHP to sharpen my problem-solving and technical interview skills.